 Since Keukenhof is so popular and it is open only for a short period of time each year, it gets pretty packed with tourists.

 I was planning to visit Holland only for one day, thus getting from Brussels to Amsterdam, taking the 397 bus from the train station to Schipol Airport, and then taking another bus to Keukenhof (858 bus) would have meant spending the most time on the road, arriving at the park pretty late when it would have been already crowded, and not even getting that perfect picture I was dreaming of.

 And yes, there is always the option of taking a tour from Amsterdam to Keukenhof.

 Rent a car and get exploring

 Of course, if you are planning to visit Holland for more days (or even for one) there is always the option of renting a car and heading for the countryside in the search of the best tulip fields in the Netherlands.

 I have to say that I have thought long and hard about this option, but the few downsides to this option discouraged me:

 - I had only less than 24 hours to find that perfect tulip field I was looking for and had no idea where to find it

-- I never drove elsewhere than Romania (which normally means I can drive almost wherever in this world) so I was nervous about doing on my own (my mother who was joining me does not know how to drive)
+- I never drove elsewhere than Romania (which normally means I can drive almost wherever in this world) so I was nervous about doing it on my own (my mother who was joining me does not know how to drive)

 - Finding parking spaces close to the fields, having the concern of a rented car